Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Introduction

 Section~\ref{shear-free-NGC} contains the detailed analysis of shear-free NGCs in Minkowski spacetime.
 This includes the identification of the flat space GCFs from which all regular shear-free congruences can be found.
 We also show the intimate connection between the flat space GCFs, the (homogeneous) good-cut equation, and $\mathbb{M}_{\mathbb{C}}$.
 As applications, we investigate the UCF associated with asymptotically-vanishing Maxwell fields and in particular the shear-free congruences associated with the Li\'{e}nard--Wiechert (and complex Li\'{e}nard--Wiechert) fields.
 This allows us to identify a real (and complex) center-of-charge world line, as mentioned earlier.

 In Section~\ref{good-cut-eq}, we give an overview of the machinery necessary to deal with twisting asymptotically shear-free NGCs in asymptotically-flat spacetimes.
 This involves a discussion of the theory of $\mathcal{H}$-space, the construction of the good-cut equation from the asymptotic Bondi shear and its complex four-parameter family of solutions.
 We point out how the simple Minkowski space of the preceding Section~\ref{shear-free-NGC} can be seen as a special case of the more general theory outlined here.
-These results have ties to Penrose's twistor theory and the theory of Cauchy--Riemann (CR) structures; an explanation of these crossovers is given in Appendicies~\ref{appendixA},\ref{appendixB}.
+These results have ties to Penrose's twistor theory and the theory of Cauchy--Riemann (CR) structures; an explanation of these crossovers is given in Appendices~\ref{appendixA} and \ref{appendixB}.

-In Section~\ref{applications}, as examples of the ideas developed here, linear perturbations off the Schwarz\-schild metric, the algebraically-special type~II metrics and asymptotically-stationary spacetime are discussed.
+Section~\ref{applications} provides some examples of these ideas in action.
+We discuss linear perturbations off the Schwarzschild metric, Robinson--Trautman and twisting type~II algebraically special metrics, as well as asymptotically stationary spacetimes, and illustrate how the good-cut equation can be solved and the UCF determined (explicitly or implicitly) in each case.

-In Section~\ref{results}, the ideas laid out in the previous Sections~\ref{shear-free-NGC}, \ref{good-cut-eq} and~\ref{applications} are applied to the general class of asymptotically-flat spacetimes: vacuum and Einstein--Maxwell.
-Here, reviewing the material of the previous section, we apply the solutions to the good-cut equation to determine all regular asymptotically shear-free NGCs by first choosing arbitrary world lines in the solution space and then singling out a unique one; two world lines in the Einstein--Maxwell case, one for the gravitational field, the other for the Maxwell field.
+In Section~\ref{results}, the methodology laid out in the previous Sections~\ref{shear-free-NGC}, \ref{good-cut-eq} and~\ref{applications} is applied to the general class of asymptotically-flat spacetimes: vacuum and Einstein--Maxwell.
+Here, reviewing the material of the previous section, we use the solutions of the good-cut equation to determine all regular asymptotically shear-free NGCs by first choosing arbitrary world lines in the solution space and then singling out a unique one which determines the UCF (two world lines exist in the Einstein--Maxwell case, one for the gravitational field, the other for the Maxwell field).
 This identification of the unique lines comes from a study of the transformation properties, at $\mathfrak{I}^{+}$, of the asymptotically-defined mass and spin dipoles and the electric and magnetic dipoles.
 The work of Bondi, with the identification of energy-momentum and its evolution, allows us to make a series of surprising further physical identifications and predictions.
 In addition, with a slightly different approximation scheme, we discuss our ideas applied to the asymptotic gravitational field with an electromagnetic dipole field as the source.

 Section~\ref{gauge-invariance} contains an analysis of the gauge (or BMS) invariance of our results.

 Section~\ref{conclusion}, the Discussion/Conclusion section, begins with a brief history of the origin of the ideas developed here, followed by comments on alternative approaches, possible physical predictions from our results, a summary and open questions.